 - If you would like to add a bit of alcohol, stir in some brandy right before serving.

 - I usually ferment mincemeat with cultured apple cider vinegar.
-There are a number of brands that contain live cultures.
-Just look for brands that are unpasturized or contain a mother.
+There are a number of brands that contain live cultures (affiliate link).
+Just look for brands that are unpasteurized or contain a mother.
 Mincemeat can also be fermented with kombucha tea or ginger bug.

 - Mincemeat makes a great gift.
 Tie a ribbon around a jar of fresh mincemeat or use a water bath canner and process 1 cup jars for 30 minutes.